 10 Tips For Teaching Older Students (10+ Years or Older)

-By Editorial Staff • Updated: 02/25/22 • Classroom Resources
+By David Unwin • Updated: 05/25/23 • Classroom Resources

 Students 10 years and older are not little kids.
-A mistake new teachers make who don’t have experience working with different age groups is to not adapt their teaching style to the student.
+A mistake new teachers make who don’t have experience working with different age groups is not to adapt their teaching style to the student.

 10 Teaching Tips for More Advanced Young Learners